 One thing that you don’t want is to let the oil tank run dry.
 Similar to the gas tank in your car, an oil tank that is low will suck up all the dirt and grime from the bottom of the tank.
 This can do all kind of damage to your heating system.
 And if your tank does run dry, you will need to have the oil company come in (cha-ching) and prime your system.

-So if your tank is getting dangerously close to E and you don’t have the money for a fill, you can buy yourself some time.
-Keep the tank from running dry with a little diesel fuel from the gas station.
+So if your tank is getting dangerously close to E and you don’t have the money for a fill, you can buy yourself some time with a little diesel fuel from the gas station.

-Keep a 5 gallon fuel can that is only used for diesel; mixing diesel and gas is a big no-no. You’ll want to grab your can and head to the local gas station for a fill, and dump it into your oil tank’s filler neck.
+Keep a 5 gallon fuel (and I highly suggest investing in a high flow nozzle) can that is only used for diesel; mixing diesel and gas is a big no-no. You’ll want to grab your trusty can and head to the local gas station for a fill, and then head back home dump it into your oil tank’s filler neck.

 Disclaimer: Although I have a love of work boots and jeans, I am not home maintenance pro – nor do I claim to be one.
 These are simply suggestions that we personally have used to stretch our heating oil budget.
-Check with your local safety regulations and use some common sense.
+Check with your local safety regulations and of course be sure to use your common sense.